Amitgm/ML-Projects/Readme.md

 Stochastic Gradient Descent Classifier

 A voting-based ensemble method is employed, utilizing soft voting to average the predicted probabilities of each class from multiple machine learning algorithms.
-This approach achieves an accuracy of 83%.
+This approach achieved an accuracy of 82.5% in the Kaggle Competetion